Fraud Blocker

 XML Sitemap

 An XML sitemap is a document that helps Google Search Engine to better understand your website when crawling it.
 It is usually placed at the root domain of the domain.
-Eg. http://mydomain.com/sitemap.xml.
+Eg. https://mydomain.com/sitemap.xml.

 The XML sitemap allows you to specify additional information about each URL such as: